 From the navel to the nose the region of Vayu (Air).
 By performing Kumbhaka in that region, it should be meditated upon as the shape of a sacrificial Altar with a color of smoke for twenty Ghatikas (Eight Hours).

 From the nose to the Brahmarandhra is the region of Akash (ether).
 By performing Kumbhaka there, it should be meditated upon as the color of the ether with the brightness of Collyrium.

 Deity Anirudha with four hands and wearing a crown should be meditated upon in the region of Prithvi.
 Lord Narayana in the region of Apas, Lord Pradyumna in the region of Agni, Lord Samraksana in the region of Vayu, and Lord Vasudeva in the region of Akash should be meditated upon.
 He who is going in this direction will reach the final abode.

-The yogi should assume the functioning of waking state starting from navel to the heart, the functioning of dreaming state at the throat, the functioning of sleeping state at the palate, the functioning of the fourth state Turya is fixed in the brow and beyond the fourth state Turyatita as transcended Brahman at Brahmarandhra.
+The yogi should assume the functioning of the waking state starting from the navel to the heart, the functioning of the dreaming state at the throat, the functioning of the sleeping state at the palate, the functioning of the fourth state Turya is fixed in the brow and beyond the fourth state Turyatita as transcended Brahman at Brahmarandhra.
 Atman is Turya and Lord Vishnu is Turyatita.

 The yogi should meditate on the Vishnu, seated in the lotus of the heart with the radiance of thousands of Suns.
-Lord Vishnu should be meditated upon as the universe, as the clear ether, who has several shapes merged in one, several faces and shoulders with weapons and several colors with the radiance of Suns.
+Lord Vishnu should be meditated upon as the universe, as the clear ether, which has several shapes merged in one, several faces and shoulders with weapons, and several colors with the radiance of Suns.
 All functioning of his mind will cease to be.

 Reference: Sanskrit Text Reference